Here Are the Three Options for Dealing With North Korea

 The assassination of Kim Jong Un's estranged half-brother was a shocking reminder of the brutality of a dynasty that has ruled North Korea since 1948.
 But for South Korea and the wider world, it is Pyongyang's escalating nuclear and missile tests that represent the gravest threat.

 On Friday, South Korea's Constitutional Court formally endorsed the impeachment of the country's first female President, the now deposed Park Geun-hye, following a massive corruption scandal.
-Elections must take place within 60 days, and there are calls for her successor to break with Park's tactic of isolating Kim and to instead adopt a softer, more engaging approach to the regime.
+Elections must take place within 60 days, and there are calls for her successor to break with Park's tactic of isolating Kim Jong Un and to instead adopt a softer, more engaging approach to the regime.

 The stakes are high.
 Pyongyang has tested five nuclear weapons to date — the fifth coming despite unprecedented U.N. sanctions in response to the fourth test.
 Experts believe the regime is now just four or five years from an intercontinental ballistic missile (ICBM) capable of hitting the U.S. mainland.
 Kim Jong Un isn’t coy about that being his ultimate goal, boasting last April that his nation “can tip new type intercontinental ballistic rockets with more powerful nuclear warheads and keep any cesspool of evils in the earth, including the U.S. mainland, within our striking range.”